GOP investigator: Wisconsin should weigh decertifying vote

 MADISON, Wis.
-(AP) — The Republican-hired investigator of Wisconsin’s 2020 election said Tuesday that the state Legislature should “take a very hard look at the option of decertification of the 2020” presidential election, a move that GOP leaders reiterated they won’t make and that nonpartisan attorneys have said is illegal.
+(AP) — The Republican-hired investigator of Wisconsin’s 2020 election who voted for Donald Trump said Tuesday that the state Legislature should “take a very hard look at the option of decertification of the 2020” presidential election, a move that GOP leaders reiterated they won’t make and that nonpartisan attorneys have said is illegal.

-The release of investigator Michael Gableman’s 136-page “interim report” comes amid a nationwide GOP effort to reshape elections following President Joe Biden’s victory over Donald Trump.
+The release of investigator Michael Gableman’s 136-page “interim report” comes amid a nationwide GOP effort to reshape elections following President Joe Biden’s victory over Trump.

+Much of Gableman’s report attacked millions of dollars in funding from a Mark Zuckerberg-backed foundation aimed at increasing voter turnout, with most of the money going to five Democratic-dominated cities.
+Gableman said the money amounted to “illegal bribery.”
+Three courts in the past year have upheld the grants as legal.

+His report also criticized how the state handled nursing home ballots amid the pandemic as well as absentee ballot drop boxes.
+He recommended dismantling the bipartisan Wisconsin Elections Commission that Republicans created.

 The report was met with bipartisan criticism.